Our Writers

 Her stories have been read at many live lit events throughout the UK, including Greenwich Observatory, Waterstones, Sunderland, Wyvern Theatre Swindon, Greenwich University, Eden Court Theatre, Inverness, and Courage Copse creatives in a wood at night in Devon.

-Winner Orange New Voices,
+Winner of Orange New Voices

 Finalist University of Sunderland/ Waterstones Short

-story competition,
+story competition

-Short listed and long listed for the Bridport.
+Short listed and long listed for the Bridport

 She has received two awards from Arts Council England to support her writing, plus bursaries from ArtsMatrix and South West Arts